By Jonathan Allen

 Most worship songs fall into one of two categories: those that express how we feel about God, and those that express the truth of God.
 Both are important in the worship life of a church.
 However, I sensed it was critical to rely heavily on songs that declared the truth about God during our time of corporate grief.
 Mourning can definitely affect how one feels about God and, frankly, just about everything else, but God’s goodness does not waver.
 Honestly allowing God’s kindness and steadfastness to intersect our grief—in worship—is a great, healing gift.
 Reminding ourselves that, “Jesus has overcome and the grave is overwhelmed”; singing out, “God in my laughing, There in my weeping, God in my hurting, God in my healing,” these words brought strength.
 To declare, “No power of hell, no scheme of man can ever pluck me from His hand.
 Till He returns or calls me home, here in the power of Christ I’ll stand” anchors us in His sovereignty.
 We can sing those lyrics, even through sobs, because they are faithful and true, just like the Jesus we worship.

 During a difficult season, it’s critical to model authenticity.
 During profound loss, people are looking for leadership.
 There is a temptation to try to be something you’re not, claiming to have answers you don’t.
 We don’t have to have all the answers, we just have to point to the One Who does.

 No matter how weak we feel, God is able.
 His strength is made perfect in our weakness.
-In Christ, you have what it takes because God has placed you in this place of leadership, for this congregation, for such a time as this.
-If you are faced with congregational grief remember to trust your team, worship honestly, and above all, lean hard into the God who gives grace in and to the grieving.
+In Christ, you have what it takes because God has placed you in this place of leadership, for this congregation, for a time such as this.
+If you are faced with congregational grief remember to trust your team, worship honestly, and above all, lean hard into the God Who gives grace in the grieving.